nim-lang/Nim/doc/manual.rst

 to 5. ``PositiveFloat`` defines a subrange of all positive floating point values.
 NaN does not belong to any subrange of floating point types.
-Assigning any other value to a variable of type ``Subrange`` is a checked execution error (or static error if it can be statically determined).
+Assigning any other value to a variable of type ``Subrange`` is a checked execution error (or static error if it can be determined during semantic analysis).
 Assignments from the base type to one of its subrange types (and vice versa) are allowed.

 A subrange type has the same size as its base type (``int`` in the